-Do you know it’s not unusual for the audience to ask me, “What is a webinar?”
+Do you know it’s not unusual for the audience to ask me how to create a webinar?
 Many of them are first-timers too!
-So they can have a good experience, I tell them to pay attention.
+To let them have a good experience, I tell them to pay attention.
 I remind my audience to be ready to take notes on the awesome content I’ve got for them.

 10. The Thread

 When I’m doing webinars, I create a single thread that ties all the content together.
 It’s a focus I return to again and again throughout my presentation that leads smoothly into my offer when I come to make it.

 For example, I may focus on my signature Blueprint.
 I’ll tell my audience one of the keys to how to create a webinar is having a Blueprint to follow and that I’ll be teaching part of the Blueprint today.

 I may also say the Blueprint itself is really responsible for 80% of the success they want to experience with their webinars and that having the whole thing to follow is what’s going to be a game changer.